-This guide provides an introduction to the conduct and organization of a literature review
+This guide provides an introduction to the literature review process:

 The works you consult in order to identify the ideas and knowledge that have been established on your topic: